-I seek to bring about deeper awareness and transformation in relation to spiritual and social issues.
+I am a Community Chaplain and Social Sculptor, helping to bring about deeper awareness and transformation in relation to spiritual, social and ecological issues.
 I work with faith groups and those who subscribe to no established belief, believing that the deepest truths are universal – and that everyone has a spiritual core.
 I don’t give lectures – I provide experiences designed to help people explore particular themes and questions for themselves.
-Particular topics which fascinate me include:
+Particular themes which I currently offer include:

 A process designed to help us increase our awareness of the deeper associations which we have with both crosses and circles, how they complement each other and might apply to our lives.